novix-sa/Pyplan/docs/Pyplan Library.md

 # Pyplan Library

-Pyplan is an open source library providing easy-to-use labelled data structures and data analysis functions for [Python](https://www.python.org/) programming language.
+Pyplan is an open source library designed for multidimensional dynamic simulation providing easy-to-use labelled data structures and data analysis functions for [Python](https://www.python.org/) programming language.

 Pyplanlib is based on Xarray DataArray object and take advantage of its N-dimensional arrays.